Do We All Deserve Gold? Setting Kids Up to Fail

-Stanford researcher, Carol Dweck offered her thoughts about this issue in the New York Times piece, "Too Much Praise is No Good for Toddlers."
+Stanford researcher Carol Dweck offered her thoughts about this issue in the New York Times piece, "Too Much Praise Is No Good for Toddlers."
 After studying children's coping and resilience mechanisms for over 40 years, she says too much praise may lead to less resilient children.
-Acknowledging children's every day achievements, she says, will likely have negative repercussions on their motivation to work toward them.
-"Parents should take away the fact that they are not giving their children a gift when they tell them how brilliant and talented they are."
-Dweck doesn't discourage praising kids altogether, but suggests focusing it more on their approach to difficult tasks, their ability to strategize and concentrate—the kinds of skills Belafonte wished he had emphasized while raising his own children.
+Acknowledging children's everyday achievements, she says, will likely have negative repercussions on their motivation to work toward them.
+She notes, "Parents should take away the fact that they are not giving their children a gift when they tell them how brilliant and talented they are."
+Dweck doesn't discourage praising kids altogether but suggests focusing it more on their approach to difficult tasks, their ability to strategize and concentrate—the kinds of skills Belafonte wished he had emphasized while raising his own children.

-Perhaps if we offered the gold, silver and bronze for actual achievements, kids would learn lessons that better served their needs as adults.
-Perhaps if we let them lose and teach them to congratulate those who win, we would help them build the motivation and endurance needed to face real life challenges—e.g. sustaining a long-term marriage or securing employment—two very elusive trophies in today's world.
+Perhaps if we offered gold, silver, and bronze for actual achievements, kids would learn lessons that better served their needs as adults.
+Perhaps if we let them lose and teach them to congratulate those who win, we would help them build the motivation and endurance needed to face real-life challenges—e.g., sustaining a long-term marriage or securing employment—two very elusive trophies in today's world.

-Instead of trophies for all, perhaps handing participants a copy of a these life lessons would have more long lasting value.
+Instead of trophies for all, perhaps handing participants a copy of these life lessons would have more long-lasting value.
 The ones I would include are:

 - Life is not fair—get used to it!